bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-app-usb.md

         1. Right-click the link and select "Save Link As..."
         1. Name the file "glacier.asc".

-    1. Verify the integrity of the Glacier download.
+    1. Verify the integrity of the Glacier download:

         1. Import the Glacier public key into your local GPG installation:
            ```